evlbon/library/README.md

  + [Screenshots](meta/README.md)

 ## Development
-The backend of the system is developed on **[Meteor](https://www.meteor.com/)** and requires JSX in ECMAScript 6 with the appropriate Astronomy extension.
+The backend of the system is developed on **[Meteor](https://www.meteor.com/)** using JSX in ECMAScript 6 with the appropriate Astronomy extension.

 As database we used **[MongoDB](https://www.mongodb.com/)**

-The front is on the stage of developement.
+The Web/UI is on the stage of developement.

 ## Setup